Ggs91/Ggs91/README.md

 Skills: Ruby / Ruby on Rails / RSpec / JS / HTML / CSS

-- 📫 How to reach me: georges_atalla@hotmail.fr
+- 📫 How to reach me: georges.atalla.pro@gmail.com
 - ⚡ Fun fact: I crossed Vietnam with a motorbike that I paid 200 euros and sold for the exact same price